 The term "step-parent" is generally reserved for people who are married, but unmarried people can serve a similar role.
 In general, unmarried step-parents have no rights to the children of their partners.

 - Even if you have helped raise and care for your partner's child for many years, you may not have many legal rights to them.

 - Laws vary by state, so you should always check the specific laws for the state where the child resides.

 - In the state of Arizona, for example, people who act as parents to a child are allowed to request visitation of that child even if they weren't married to the child's natural parent.

 The Ties That Bind

+The laws governing step-parent custody and visitation vary among states.
+If you wish to seek custody of, or visitation with, your step-child, contact a family law attorney with experience handling step-parent custody cases.
 With the rise of second and even third marriages, many people will find themselves part of a blended family.
-While step-parents, particularly step-mothers, are often portrayed in pop culture as "evil," many want to be involved in their step-children's lives.
 While step-parents do not have all the rights of a biological parent, they can still play an active role in helping to raise their step-children.